Rise Above Burnout otherwise known as Adrenal Exhaustion by Understanding and Improving your Immune System

 Adrenal Exhaustion/Burnout – Compromised Immune System

-When your body has reached this stage your immune system has also become dramatically compromised.
+When your body has reached this stage of Adrenal exhaustion, also known as “Burnout”, your immune system has also become dramatically compromised.
 Meaning that you will pick up any form of infection or virus that is going around.
 Because your immune system hasn’t the ability to fight these things off.
 Learning to Overcome Adrenal Exhaustion and Burnout will help improve your immune system, adrenal glands improving your general health, energy and vitality.

 How your Immune System Works